bitcoinfees/two1-httpie/README.md

 `$ pip3 install --upgrade ./two1-httpie`

-## Test it out!

-Send me a couple of 21 BC satoshis (much appreciated as I don't have a 21 BC to mine with):
+*NOTE: I've stopped maintaining this since 21 update #1, as I don't have access to a 21 BC.

-`$ http --verbose --form 10.145.66.31:5001/donate amount=<donate amount> message="optional message"`
+The program may or may not still work.*